tdex-network/tdex-sdk/README.md

   psbtBase64: "..."
 });

-// Alica can send the tx to Bob or broadcast herself to the neteork
+// Alica can send the tx to Bob or broadcast directly

 ```